I Love LA

 Look at these women

-There ain't nothin' like em nowhere
+There ain't nothing like 'em nowhere

-Century Boulevard (We love it)
+Century Boulevard (we love it)

-Victory Boulevard (We love it)
+Victory Boulevard (we love it)

-Santa Monica Boulevard (We love it)
+Santa Monica Boulevard (we love it)

-Sixth Street (We love it, we love it)
+Sixth Street (we love it, we love it)

-I love L.A.
+We love L.A.

-I love L.A.
+I love L.A. (we love it)

 Lyrics licensed and provided by LyricFind